airtai/faststream-gen/README.md

      Usage: faststream_gen [OPTIONS] [DESCRIPTION]

-     Effortlessly generate FastStream application code and integration tests from
-     the app description.
+     Effortlessly create a new FastStream project based on the app description.

     ╭─ Arguments ──────────────────────────────────────────────────────────────────╮
-    │   description      [DESCRIPTION]  Summarize your FastStream app in a few     │ │                                   sentences!                                 │
+    │   description      [DESCRIPTION]  Summarize your FastStream application in a │ │                                   few sentences!                             │
     │                                                                              │
     │                                   Include details about messages, topics,    │ │                                   servers, and a brief overview of the       │